A Trip To Freedom, From Berlin To Berlin

 The responses arrived within 24 months.
 This I received from the Gedenkstätte und Museum Sachsenhausen:

 I was born at the beginning of the 1970s, so I have never had direct experience with war.
 I can’t imagine the kind of ordeal that people must have lived in that place.
-I had to see it in person.
+I had to see it.

 We saw there the very same artifacts he brought back with him: the spoon, the plate, the tin cans, and the wooden last he used to make.
 My family still own a few of them, and the ones found at the camp look identical.
 As a kid, I used to play with them in the courtyard.